 - Visit the Campus Interview Program section of the OCS website for more information on the campus interview process, Crimson Careers, and important dates and deadlines.

-Large U.S. strategy consulting firms have offices worldwide and source applicants for all possible locations through the Campus Interview Program.
+Large U.S. strategy and management consulting firms have offices worldwide and source applicants for all possible locations.
+For many offices, you can apply through the Campus Interview Program.
+Connect with the recruiting contact (listed in Crimson Careers) to inquire about general locations.
 Some overseas offices may also come separately to Harvard or the Boston/Cambridge area to promote their specific opportunities and target students who have the relevant language skills.
 For example, McKinsey Germany will sometimes host events in Harvard Square, conducting them exclusively in German.
 Check the employers on campus calendar and employer websites for more information.
 Also check Crimson Careers and Going Global for opportunities with international offices in mid-size and boutique firms as well as in non-U.S. firms.

 Graduate and Professional Programs

 Graduate school is not required to work in consulting or strategy.
 However, hiring organizations may look for more experienced candidates from a wide range of fields and disciplines, including business, law, medicine, and Ph.D. programs for higher level positions within their organization.